OriolAbril/oriol_unraveled/ca/_sources/index.md.txt

 {doc}`PyMC <pymc_io:index>`
 :::

 PyMC is a project for probabilistic programming in Python.
-PyMC strives to make Bayesian modeling as simple and painless as possible, allowing users to focus on their problem rather than the methods.
+PyMC strives to make Bayesian modelling as simple and painless as possible, allowing users to focus on their problem rather than the methods.

 The PyMC project maintains the PyMC library, the flagship of the project, as well as extensive documentation and some smaller libraries that complement the PyMC library.